pizza-power/reMarkable-Sleep-Screen-HTML/README.md

 ./reMarkableSleepScreenEditor.py -i {reMarkableIPAddress} -f {htmlFile}
 ```

-Or to rest the conf file fields to blank:
+Or to reset the conf file fields to blank:

 ```
 ./reMarkableSleepScreenEditor.py -i {reMarkableIPAddress} --reset

 ```

+My default config file is also included for when you mess it up.

-See the blog post [https://pizzapower.org]([pizzapower.org](https://www.pizzapower.me/2025/02/06/remarkable-paper-pro-html-injection/)).
+See the blog post [https://pizzapower.org](https://www.pizzapower.me/2025/02/06/remarkable-paper-pro-html-injection/).